Zaiwen/Entity_Resolution_Junwei_HU/README.md

 ![image](https://github.com/Zaiwen/Entity_Resolution_Junwei_HU/blob/main/GraphER/Figure/framework.png)

 ## Input data
 The source data can be obtained from here：https://github.com/hujunnwei/data-conversion
+We also provide code for data conversion to convert relational data and graph data into each other.

 ## Blocking
 Blocking includes structural embedding, attribute embedding, and vector computation, respectively.